backdrop-contrib/memcache/README.md

 $settings['lock_inc'] = 'modules/memcache/memcache-lock.inc';
 ```

-Locks are written in the 'semaphore' table, which will map to the 'default'
+Locks are written in the 'semaphore' bin, which will map to the 'default'
 memcache cluster unless you explicitly configure a 'semaphore' cluster.

 Stampede Protection